KeyBridge/ajaxnanobar/README.md

 # AJAX nanobar

 Fork of **nanobar** to bind with JSF ajax status events.

-## Usage

-This is basically a replacement for the Primefaces `AjaxStatus` widget.
+Basically a clean replacement for the Primefaces `AjaxStatus` widget.

 ### Load

-Load either the full or minified JS file on your JSF page.

-Link `ajaxnanobar.js`  or `ajaxnanobar.min.js` from your html file
+Load either the full or minified JS file on your JSF page by adding `ajaxnanobar.js`  or `ajaxnanobar.min.js` to your xhtml file

 ```xml
 <h:outputScript library="js" name="ajaxnanobar.min.js"/>